wawiwa/webdealer/README.md

     The quickest way to get started, is to simply click Login under "Oracle Username".
 The default creds should return "Confirmed!" on the login button.

-    If you do login with different creds and something goes wrong, the login button will report "Incorrect!"
+    If you do login with different credentials and something goes wrong, the login button will report "Incorrect!"
 Let t/s ensue.

   Example run: